avocado136/avocado136.github.io/_posts/2024-07-01-tomwspecialty.md

 comments: true
 ---

-In his book Thinking, Fast and Slow, Nobel Prize-winning author Daniel Kahneman discusses the "Tom W's specialty" problem, highlighting a common pitfall in human decision-making and judgment.
+In his book *Thinking, Fast and Slow*, Nobel Prize-winning author Daniel Kahneman discusses the "Tom W's specialty" problem, highlighting a common pitfall in human decision-making and judgment.
 This problem is closely related to Bayes' Theorem in statistics.
 In this blog post, I will explore how the mathematical concept of Bayes' Theorem can be applied to decision-making.

 # Tom W’s specialty
 The problem is illustrated through three small tasks.
 Let's tackle them one by one.